-Lawyer contests constitutionality of Nebraska death penalty
+Lawyers contest constitutionality of Nebraska death penalty

 Schroeder has been serving a life sentence for murder but now also faces a potential death sentence for allegedly choking cellmate Terry Berry Jr. to death in April at the Tecumseh State Prison.

+Nebraska’s capital punishment law was repealed in 2015 but recently reinstated by voters.
+In an effort to create a viable death penalty procedure in the wake of that vote, the Nebraska Department of Correctional Services changed the lethal injection protocol earlier this year.

+Under the former protocol, inmates on death row were given lethal injections of three substances in a specific order.
+The new protocol gives the prisons director more authority in deciding the types and quantities of drugs to be used.

-Lancaster says the state’s death penalty is racially and geographically discriminatory.
-He says the decision to seek it is arbitrary because it’s left to individual county attorneys.
+Lancaster said the decision to seek the death penalty is arbitrary because it’s left to individual county attorneys.

+“The decision to file aggravating circumstances can be affected by the legal experience of the prosecutor, the size and resources of the particular county, any prejudice or bias of the prosecutor, the political ambition of the prosecutor or other political circumstances,” the motion stated.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.